Akirapearl/jekyll_blog/_posts/2024-07-22-Day-6-Getting-Deep.markdown

 Task: Write a program that determines whether a given year is a leap year.

-    Create a function that takes an integer year as an argument and returns a boolean. -- Check In the function, use control structures to determine if the year is a leap year:
+    Create a function that takes an integer year as an argument and returns a boolean.
+    In the function, use control structures to determine if the year is a leap year:
-    A year is a leap year if it is divisible by 4. -- Check However, if the year is divisible by 100, it is not a leap year unless it is also divisible by 400.-- Check In the main function, prompt the user to enter a year, call isLeapYear, and print whether the year is a leap year.
+    A year is a leap year if it is divisible by 4.
+    However, if the year is divisible by 100, it is not a leap year unless it is also divisible by 400.
+    In the main function, prompt the user to enter a year, call isLeapYear, and print whether the year is a leap year.
 	*/
 ```